The Importance of Humility

 Humility is an asset for self-improvement.
 By living a humble life, you recognize the areas of your life that need work.
 If your coach suggests changing a technique to aid your performance in the ring, you must accept that your current technique may not be the best suited for your goals.
 That comes with letting go of your preconceived notions and trusting your coach.
-Only with humility and emotional intelligence can you allow advice like this to sink in.
-This skill is the key to becoming more coachable.
+Only with humility and emotional intelligence can you allow these encounters to fuel your growth and coachability.

 We also need humility for inner well-being.
 Becoming frustrated and angry at failure comes with any struggle in life.
 It’s important we understand humility to be able to better navigate those losses and pick ourselves up after the falls.
 It might sound counter-intuitive, but the more humble you are the more resilient you can be.
 If you can admit and recognize your part in the downfall you can work towards changing it.
 If you combine humility with your passion in life, you’ll rise to the top and overcome failure.

 5 Key Steps to Becoming More Humble